+This course (LAW 1832) is the online section of Multistate Bar Exam Lab (LAW 1831), and is subject to the limitations applied to distance learning courses set forth in the Code of Academic Regulations.
 This is a required course in the final year of law school dedicated to preparing students for the Multistate Bar Exam ("MBE") portion of the Bar Exam.
-In the course's live weekly sessions, students review subjects tested on the MBE and engage in an active training regimen, taking practice MBE questions and analyzing explanatory/sample answers.
+In the course's weekly sessions, students review all subjects tested on the MBE and engage in an active training regimen, taking practice MBE questions and analyzing explanatory/sample answers.
+This is a required course.

-Negotiating Workshop (2 Credits) LAW 0672 (E)
+This workshop is an online version of Negotiating Workshop (LAW 0672).
+The online version (LAW 4672) is subject to the limitations applied to distance learning courses, which are included in the Code of Academic Regulations.
 This workshop provides an in-depth analysis of negotiating strategies and styles, with emphasis on negotiating skills through classroom discussion and student participation in negotiation simulations.
 Not open to students who have taken or are taking Interviewing, Counseling, and Negotiating (LAW 0665).